 Epistemic Privilege versus Epistemic Oppression

 An important dimension of power dynamics is epistemic privilege (Fricker 2007), which is what the offender has over the victim who suffers from epistemic oppression.
 Rebecca Solnit (2016) states, “Every conflict is in part a battle over the story we tell or who tells and who is heard” (p. xiv).
 Sexual harassment remains a widespread harm for women because gender oppression works, in part, by making women’s stories not tellable (Fricker 2007; Bernenstain 2021).
 Indeed, locational power (Plummer 2019), which is critical to this project, the harms of sexual harassment, and the narrative contest, recognizes oppression based on a person’s gender, class and race and defines whose stories are heard and whose stories are not heard.
 Typically, the socially and economically powerful in each society dictates which groups are believed in different contexts, including in the case of harmdoing.
 The credible groups, the elites of the time, may change as cultures evolve and as there is a historical shift which allows the “new elites” in that time to be believed.
 This hierarchy of credibility causes elite voices to be heard while those who are in a lower position of power are rarely or never heard, which can create a narrative exclusion (Plummer 2019).
 Individuals throughout history have benefitted from their privilege and class when using stories as vehicles to “get their way,” even when those stories have been told in bad faith (Presser 2018).
 Consider the late 1800s in the United States and white privilege that allowed black men to be lynched based on the word of a white woman’s false claims of having been raped.
-Today, in the United States, credibility favors white, middle or upper-class men first (McConkey 2004) and if an individual belongs to an ethnic minority group or is a woman, they may suffer from a lack of credibility, which is understood as an epistemic injustice (Fricker 2007).
+Today, in the United States, credibility favors white, middle, or upper-class men first (McConkey 2004) and if an individual belongs to an ethnic minority group or is a woman, they may suffer from a lack of credibility, which is understood as an epistemic injustice (Fricker 2007).

 In sum, epistemic injustice can manifest through multiple mechanisms of victim-blaming attitudes held by bystanders or institutional representatives who support offenders and blame victims.
 When victims of harm are not believed, the act of telling their victimization story can become challenging or unmanageable, especially when the audience is not sympathetic.
 Understanding secondary victimization through a narrative lens can help understand the harm done to victims of sexual harassment as it can further undermine the victim’s narrative and further rupture the victim’s “ownership” of her story (Pemberton, Mulder, and Aarten 2019:404).
 Below, I will review multiple explanations identified by scholars that contribute to secondary victimization, which was frequently identified as an impediment to speaking out against harassment in the analysis of this project.